 The Effects of Screen Time on the Brain and Body are significant and parents are trying to find ways to balance screen time with family time (or heck, their sanity!).
 Children and teens want to be on their devices all the time and we have become the device wardens.
-The good news is research demonstrates that children’s sleep, academics, health, and behavior improve when we limit screen time.
+The good news is research demonstrates that children’s sleep, academics, health, and behavior improve when we limit screen time and when we focus on interactive usage kid's mental health can improve.
 These tips for healthy media usage can hopefully bring some peace to your family time.

 Okay, no one likes to be a warden, but kids need limits.
 Parents sometimes think of limits as constrictive, but they give kids rules and guidelines that help them manage their behavior.
 Setting limits is empowering, and gives most kids the chance to learn how to self-manage their time.
 If kids know they have X amount of time to play, then most kids will rise to the occasion.
 As the parent, however, you must be consistent about enforcing limits to see the benefit from setting rules.

 Kids (and adults) are often unaware of how much time they spend on their devices.
 We all know what it’s like to get lost in a game or scanning social media.
 When kids teens track the time they spend on devices, and ideally review it with parents, they often are surprised by how much time they got sucked into their devices.
 It takes the blame and pressure off of you; kids see their own behavior and are motivated to make positive changes and hopefully learn to manage their time better.